23 March 2020

 All Powys County Council playgrounds and parks will close today to reinforce social distancing controls and to prevent the risk of spread of Covid19.

-National governments are becoming increasingly concerned at the public health risks from the public not practising social distancing in open spaces - as set out in statements from the Prime Minister and the First Minister over the weekend.
+National governments are becoming concerned at the public health risks from the public not practising social distancing in open spaces - as set out in statements from the Prime Minister and the First Minister over the weekend.

 Welsh Government has asked that all councils across Wales review local open space management to help combat the pandemic.